RaulBMG/RaulBMG/README.md

 - 👋 Hi, I’m @RaulBMG
-- 👀 I’m interested in Game Development and DevOps Technologies.
+- 👀 I’m interested in AI, Game Development and DevOps Technologies.
-- 🌱 I’m currently learning Monitoring Systems for DevOps
+- 🌱 I’m currently learning AWS and Microsoft Azure.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to GameDev or MLOps.
-- 📫 How to reach me ...

 <!---
 RaulBMG/RaulBMG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.